NLnetLabs/krill/README.md

 The server should start on localhost and port 3000.
 If you want to use a different configuration, please review the config file (./defaults/krill .conf).
-Or use the '-c' option to specify another config file.
+Or use the `-c` option to specify another config file.

 ### API

-This application uses a Json based REST (in the non-religious interpretation) API for managing all administrative tasks, such as managing the configured publishers.
+This application uses a JSON based REST (in the non-religious interpretation) API for managing all administrative tasks, such as managing the configured publishers.